-In the early 1970s, Robert T. Priddy, the Priddy’s eldest son, was named president of the foundation.
+In the late 1970s, Robert T. Priddy, the Priddy’s eldest son, was named president of the foundation.
 An accomplished businessman in his own right, Robert Priddy was the chairman and CEO of Dual Drilling, a land and off shore drilling company he co-founded in 1951.
 Priddy continued his personal business pursuits while leading the foundation and working with his brothers to carry on the family’s charitable giving.
 In 1980, at the peak of the oil boom, Priddy sold Dual Drilling to the Bechtel Group and, soon after, assumed sole control of the foundation.
 He, and wife Ruby, began making substantial gifts to the foundation and it was during this time that the foundation’s impact in Wichita Falls philanthropy grew significantly.

 Under Robert Priddy’s leadership, the foundation transformed from a small family foundation into a highly respected private foundation.
 Financial assets of the foundation grew dramatically.
 The size of the board increased and additional non-family members were added as trustees.
 By the early 1990s, The Priddy Foundation® was a vital community asset, impacting the lives of thousands across north Texas.

 Robert Priddy stepped down as the foundation president in 1998 but remained active in philanthropic endeavors.
 In 2001 he launched the Robert and Ruby Priddy Charitable Trust, a limited life trust, which between 2002 and 2010 awarded over $86 million in grants, primarily to colleges and universities.
 By 2010, however, the mission of the trust closely mirrored the mission of the foundation and Priddy made the decision to transfer assets dedicated for the trust to the foundation, further insuring the philanthropic opportunities of The Priddy Foundation® for decades to come.
 Robert Priddy continued to serve the foundation as trustee emeritus until his death in January 2015.

-In 2013, The Priddy Foundation celebrated 50 years of philanthropy.
-Through mid 2018, the foundation has cumulatively invested almost $130 million in the continued welfare, education, health and growth of residents primarily in North Texas and Southern Oklahoma.
+In 2013, The Priddy Foundation® celebrated 50 years of philanthropy.
+Through 2020, the foundation has cumulatively invested almost $145 million in the continued welfare, education, health and growth of residents primarily in North Texas and Southern Oklahoma.
 Combined with the funding from the Charitable Trust, the family is responsible for infusing just over $230 million for the enrichment of others.